Start a new run on the conversation

 defaults.

-Two list fields (mcp_servers, client_tools) replace the whole list when set,
+Two list fields (mcp_servers, tools) replace the whole list when set, not

 ignored entirely for that run.